davidvaldiviad/audio-signal-interpolation-ot/README.md

 # About the code

-The functions used for interpolation are located in the folder `audio_ot`.
+The functions used for interpolation are located in the folder `src`.
 There you can find the following files:

 * `audio.py`: load audio recordings, compute spectrograms, ...
 * `exact_ot.py`: compute exact OT between normalized spectrograms and interpolate.